Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 If you recall - our Common Lisp program was one line only, that that you're seeing above is **all** of the stuff that happens on the backend that Common Lisp does for you.
 McCarthy had to be aware of the registers and what they were doing because, as I said earlier, he had a *very* small space to do it in.
-In fact, in his paper ["The History of Lisp"](http://jmc.stanford.edu/articles/lisp/lisp.pdf) he describes the computer he was working on at the time, an [IBM 704](https://en.wikipedia.org/wiki/IBM_704)
+In fact, in his paper ["The History of Lisp"](http://jmc.stanford.edu/articles/lisp/lisp.pdf) he describes the computer he was working on at the time, an [IBM 704](https://en.wikipedia.org/wiki/IBM_704) as having
+36 *bits* of memory - that's **4 bytes**.
+Because there was so little memory, John McCarthy had to find a way to hold the math operations in memory and have room left over for calculating the result.
+He found it was easier to use the Prefix notation for this rather than regular notation.
+Math won't be the only place you find this happening either, when we get to making decisions, you'll see that Common Lisp has the same format for that too.
+Instead of writing (if 5 > 6 do this), you'll write the operator (the ">" sign) first, (> 5 6)
+.